macsible/macsible/README.md

 You'll need to create some additional files in the root of your project.
 A script has been included to automate this.
 To use it simply run:

 ```
-bash scripts/create_fork_files.sh
+bash scripts/copy_example_files.sh
 ```

-This will create the following files based on the examples found in the templates directory:
+This will create the following files based on the examples found in the examples directory:

 - config.yml
 - config.local.yml